Ward-Smeyers/OS-Linux_Casestudy/README.md

 ## Table of contents

 This documentation was made with and for 3 fedora 38 virtual machines.
-And gos over the folowing things.
+And goes over the folowing things.
 - [Install an SSH server](#fedora-linux)
 - [Bash script (Factorio)](#bash-script-factorio)
 - [NFS Sharing](#nfs-sharing)